01

 The short answer

-The £3k–£5k/month plateau is usually where the business stops being a pure acquisition problem and starts becoming an operating problem.
-Coaches at that level are often good enough to get clients, good enough to coach, and busy enough to feel stretched — but not yet running a system that makes the service feel bigger while the manual burden gets lighter.
+The £3k to £5k/month plateau is usually where the business stops being a pure acquisition problem and starts becoming an operating problem.
+Coaches at that level are often good enough to get clients, good enough to coach, and busy enough to feel stretched, but not yet running a system that makes the service feel bigger while the manual burden gets lighter.
 The result is predictable: pricing feels hard, retention leaks, and the coach cannot grow capacity without worrying quality will collapse.

 03